|Birth: ||Aug. 16, 1888|

 Ben owned a pool and domino hall downtown, while Bessie took care of their garden, livestock, cleaning, sewing, and cooking.
 Her kids told tales of her corraling their horse with her apron strings, her obsession with bedbug prevention by sunning all the mattresses outdoors, and her amazing sewing skills.
 She made fabulous quilts out of scraps and old clothing, her huge quilting frame was a fixture in a spare bedroom.

 Bessie's other talent was cooking and she was well known for it.
 It took her kids until the mid-60's to convince her to buy her chicken at the grocery store instead of raising and killing her own.
 When she was older, Sunday dinner at her house was literally cooking for a army of kids, grandkids, cousins, brothers, sisters, and whoever showed up hungry.
 Her biscuits were legendary, cat-head sized made in a simple wooden bowl where the ingredients were never measured or combined by a utensil, only by hand.
-Maw also made the most awesome fried chicken and their was usually a fight over the pulley bone.
+She only made ONE PAN of them so us cousins had to lie in wait to grab one!
+Maw also made the most awesome fried chicken and there was usually a fight over the pulley bone.
 The Sunday spread would more than likely include: beef roast, pork roast, fried chicken, rice and gravy (usually a choice of gravies), peas, turnip greens, butterbeans, sweet potatoes, field corn, those biscuits, coconut cake, chocolate pie, ice box cookies, fried apple pies and all the sweet tea one could drink.
 Everyone ate in shifts, shift number one was the men, then the women and the kids ate of course, usually on the side screened in porch.
 A favorite family story was at one dinner (which is LUNCH in the South)when Maw's turnip greens tasted a little odd.
 My Daddy fished around in the bowl and came up with...Maw's Brillo pad!
 When she was washing the greens, the Brillo pad had fallen off it's place above the sink, and wound up getting cooked along with the greens.
 That was the only time a dish she'd made was avoided and became a family legend!